Sonnentierchen/forschungsprojekt/mrcnn_vufo/README.md

 _All experiment were run using the data only for training, as the dataset was small and it was thought to reduce the small set to much if a validation set was sliced off._

+_All evaluation metrics are from running the network on the VUFO 1500 dataset.
+This choice was made to show the network performance on the final and more relevant VUFO dataset._

 #### Original

 Here the dataset consisted of only the original 400 VUFO images without any data augmentation.